 We catch up with Rangnekar who tells us more about the birth of the idea, self-funding the body of work, the challenges she faced, and more.

 The idea behind Life & Lines and what urged you to pursue it?

 Everything visible to the naked eye has textures and patterns.
 Sometimes these visual patterns are created as a result of light and shadows.
 I seek for visual drama with a striking involvement of lines through architecture, nature and surroundings along with an element of life to create awe in the otherwise ordinary moment.
 This series incorporates and displays the use of lines which is an integral part of nature, surroundings and situations.
 It is a practice I undertake to observe and find contrast and unusual elements in order to compose pictures as a part of an everyday assignment.

 The idea came about when I was on a family trip to Europe in mid-2015 and I was fascinated by the architecture there.
 I ended up shooting architecture photos with an abstract, minimal approach and the photos were appreciated by the viewers.
 Later that year, I practiced street photography here in India.
 In 2016, I had an opportunity to travel to Europe again.
 I was determined to shoot in different genres and put to use all that I had learnt practicing over the year.

 There are 100 photographs in the series, how much time did it take to finish them and what countries did you shoot them in?

-I had a month long stay in Europe.
-Whenever I set out I had my camera with me.
+I had a month-long stay month-long Whenever I set out I had my camera with me.
 Travel and street photography is an indefinite endeavour.
 One has to be on his/her toes while practicing it.